sameer/purisa.me/content/blog/dell_optiplex_upgrade/index.md

 ## What's next?

 I've fit in almost all the upgrades possible.
 The only thing left is to eliminate noise coming from the fans.
-The Noctua cooler fan is already whisper quiet.
-I've replaced the case fan with an [NF-A8 PWM](https://noctua.at/en/nf-a8-pwm/specification).
-I'm still waiting on the iglide bearings to quiet down the [noisy gpu fan](#noisy-fan).
-I've yet to look at the PSU or NVMe adapter card fans.
+The CPU cooler fan is already whisper quiet, and I've replaced the case fan with an [NF-A8 PWM](https://noctua.at/en/nf-a8-pwm/specification).
+I'm waiting on the iglide bearings to quiet down the [noisy gpu fan](#noisy-fan).
+I haven't looked into replacing the PSU or NVMe adapter card fans yet.
 Stay tuned!